 We've organised our membership resources so they're more personalised to meet your needs.

-ICE East of England runs a number of competitions and awards throughout the year for projects and individual members.
+ICE East of England runs competitions and awards for individual members and project teams.

 ICE East of England presents its Merit Awards every year to celebrate civil engineering in the region.
 The awards help give projects the recognition and prestige they deserve.

 Find out more about our Merit Awards